TheCodingGrew/Week-11-Lab-Manual/README.md

 ## Stripe Payment Integration

-1. Create an account with create an account Stripe
+1. Create an account with create an account Stripe.
+You need not activate your account.
+Also do not enter credit card/banking information

 2. In your dashboard, you can find your publishable key and Secret Key.
 Copy it as we will be using it in the next steps.